 - You are not subject to Arizona income tax on your military pay. - You must report any other income you earn in Arizona.
 Use Arizona Form 140NR, Nonresident Personal Income Tax Return, to report this income.

-To find out more, see our brochure, Pub 704, Taxpayers in the Military.
+To find out more, see the department's publication, Pub.
+704, Taxpayers in the Military.

 Residency Status